corybill/preconditions/README.md

 | shouldNotBeFalsey(configPath, message)     | Variable should NOT be falsey.
 (Means that the value should not be NaN, Null, AND undefined.) |

 ###Missing API or Bugs
-Please reach out to me (Cory Parrish) if you would like a new precondition added or if you think you have found bug.
+Please reach out to me (Cory Parrish) if you would like a new precondition added or if you think you have found a bug.